-Portsmouth is an unlisted company and a smaller reporting company under the rules and regulations of the SEC.
-With the exception of the Mr. Winfield, all of Portsmouth's Board of Directors consists of "independent" directors.
-In order for a director to be considered "independent" by the Board of Directors, he or she must (i) be free of any relationship that, applying NASDAQ rules would preclude a finding of independence, and (ii) not have any material relationship with us or any of our affiliates or any of our executive officers.
+Santa Fe is an unlisted company and a smaller reporting company under the rules and regulations of the SEC.
+With the exception of Mr. Winfield, all of Santa Fe's Board of Directors consists of "independent" directors as independence is defined by the applicable rules and regulations of the SEC.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE ELECTION OF JOHN V. WINFIELD, JEROLD R. BABIN, JOHN C. LOVE AND WILLIAM J. NANCE AS DIRECTORS OF THE COMPANY.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE ELECTION OF JOHN V. WINFIELD, JOHN C. LOVE AND WILLIAM J. NANCE AS DIRECTORS OF THE COMPANY.